4350pChris/blog/rapper-vocabulary-analyzer.md

 One thing to be said for the infrastructural decision making process is that on one hand I was trying to have a look at services I hadn't used before, while on the other hand I had to stay within the limits of the free tier of AWS, as I didn't want to spend any money on this project.
 Some of them I will go into more detail later on, but for now, let's just have a quick overview.

+### Lyrics

+For the lyrics I used the [Genius API](https://docs.genius.com/), simply because this is the website I grew up reading lyrics on and they offer a free API to search for artists and songs.
+However, it doesn't provide any statistics or even lyrics to songs.
+What it does provide is a link to the actual lyrics on their website, which is why I had to scrape them from there.

-### Code
+### Language

-I was torn between using [Go](https://golang.org/) and [Rust](https://www.rust-lang.org/) for this project, as I had been wanting to learn both for quite some time.
+Initially I was torn between using [Go](https://golang.org/) and [Rust](https://www.rust-lang.org/) for this project, as I had been wanting to learn both for quite some time.
 However, I decided against it, as I wanted to focus on the cloud services and not on learning a new language.
-Therefore I decided to go with [TypeScript](https://www.typescriptlang.org/), as I'm quite familiar with it and like it a lot.
+Therefore, I decided to go with [TypeScript](https://www.typescriptlang.org/), as I'm quite familiar with it and like it a lot.
 In terms of code structure I wanted to try out [Domain-driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), as I had never used it before and it seemed like a good fit for this project, as it tends to lend itself better to a microservices approach than other architectures.
 While this isn't a microservices project per se, I figured I might as well pretend and it a shot to see how it works out.